 As mentioned earlier, nonstick coating is a must for bundt cake pans.
 Without it, your cake is not likely to release properly, and you’ll be left with a pile of crumbs.
 Some are wary of nonstick cookware because of the fumes they can release and are concerned that pieces of the coating may become mixed in with their food.
 Baking temperatures are, however, nowhere near the nearly 600ºF threshold that can damage nonstick coatings.

 You can find budget bundt pans for $5 to $10.
 At this price point, bundt pans will be hit-or-miss in quality.
-Most will be made from silicone or thinner gauge aluminum or steel, and hold 9 to 12 cups.
+Most will be made from silicone or a thinner gauge aluminum or steel, and hold 9 to 12 cups.
 Some will have thicker walls but lack intricate designs.
 They are not likely to have handles.
-Even at this price range, bundt cake pans should have a nonstick coating, although you may want to use spray or butter as a fallback measure to ensure cake doesn’t stick, especially in the finer detailed areas.
+Even at this price range, bundt cake pans should have a nonstick coating, although you may want to use spray or butter as a fallback measure to ensure the cake doesn’t stick, especially in the finer detailed areas.

 The next tier of bundt pans will generally cost $10 to $20.
 You will find thicker aluminum and steel bundt pans in this range, as well as ceramic options.
 Most will hold 10 to 12 cups.
 Pans in this price range should have handles and nonstick coating.
 Pans may have thicker, more pronounced grooves or more ornate designs.

 The highest quality bundt cake pans will usually cost $20 or more.
 Pans in this price range may be made from thick, specialized aluminum or steel, and will often feature intricate designs on the top.
-They should have effective nonstick coating and sturdy handles.
+They should have an effective nonstick coating and sturdy handles.
 Most will hold between 10 and 15 cups of batter.

 A. Bundt cakes are one situation where you want to get this right.
 Too little batter, and your cake can look like an oversized donut.
 Too much can lead to an epic mess in your oven.
 For best results, fill your pan about two-thirds of the way to the top.
 If you’re not using a recipe specifically for bundt cakes, look for one used to make a single 9” x 13” rectangular cake or two 9” round pans.
 If you’re making angel food or a similar eggwhite-based batter cake, allow room for it to rise a lot.
-If you’re worried about spill over during baking, put the bundt pan on or above a large sheet pan, so it catches any spillage (versus the bottom of your oven, which will create a big mess to scrub, not the mention a smoke/fire hazard).
+If you’re worried about spillover during baking, put the bundt pan on or over a large sheet pan, so it catches any spillage (versus the bottom of your oven, which will create a big mess to scrub, not to mention a smoke/fire hazard).

-A. First, remove as many large crumbs as you can by wiping it out with a paper towel.
+A. First, remove as many large crumbs as you can by wiping them out with a paper towel.
 Next, put your bundt pan in the sink, douse it with dish soap, and add hot, steamy water.
 Let the pan soak for a few hours, and then scrub it with a dish sponge.
 A bottle brush may be helpful for removing sticky residue from crevices.
 You can use baking soda paste to tackle particularly stubborn crumbs, but never use abrasive tools like steel wool.